Science, Art, Litt, Science based Art & Science Communication

 Here is the position the Boy Scouts of America teaches boys to use when in this situation.

 Understanding science can save your life.
-Failing to can kill you.
+Failing to do that can kill you.

 If a lightning storm catches your group in the open, spread out so that people are at least 100 feet from one another.
 Further limit your risk by crouching low with only the soles of your shoes touching the ground, and take off your hat if it has any metal parts.
 You can also use your sleeping pad for insulation by folding it and crouching upon it.

 Why does your hair raise and warn you before lightening strikes you?
 Your hair is responding to the electrical potential difference that has occurred between the Earth and the clouds.
 The earth (which you are standing on) is positively charged and the cloud base becomes negatively charged.
 Once the potential difference is large enough nature will seek to equalize the imbalance and a large flow of electrons occurs...lightning.
 You can simulate this by taking a plastic comb and rubbing it on a wool sweater.
 Which gives it a charge.
 Then pass the comb near your hair.
 You will get the same result.

 Only a person who has scientific knowledge knows these things and can protect himself or herself and others around.
 Otherwise, like the ignorant boys above who were just enjoying the fun will get burnt or even get killed!